 - Inspect the bus for safety and cleanliness before each trip.
-Check after each trip to make sure no child is left on the bus. - Provide bus safety classes for drivers. - Use two-way radio to communicate with other drivers and dispatchers. - Perform evacuation drills. - Service buses regularly. - Assign seats to prevent trouble. - Use video cameras controlled by drivers to deal with rowdy riders. - Present a safety program to new kindergarten students each school year and make sure older students know the rules. - · Listen to conversations to pick up potential problems. - Make security guards available at the bus garage to be with drivers coming in from late evening activity runs.
+Check after each trip to make sure no child is left on the bus. - · Provide bus safety classes for drivers. - Participate in the Ohio Bus-ROAD-E-O to gain experience and credits towards your license. - Use two-way radio to communicate with other drivers and dispatchers. - · Perform evacuation drills. - Ensure buses are serviced regularly. - · Assign seats to prevent disruptions. - · Use video cameras controlled by drivers to deal with rowdy riders (if available). - Present a safety program to new kindergarten students each school year and make sure older students know the rules. - Listen to conversations to pick up potential problems. - Security guards should be available at the bus garage to be with drivers coming in from late evening activity runs.